NoFap Premature Ejaculation: Can NoFap Help With PE?

 Within the NoFap movement are various “challenges“ men can complete for supposedly better health and semen retention.

-NoFap also has a 90-day “reboot” that challenges members to not orgasm, masturbate or look at porn for three months — with all the (purported) benefits of NoFap being the reward in both cases.
+NoFap also has a 90-day “reboot“ that challenges members to not orgasm, masturbate, or look at porn for three months — with all the (purported) benefits of NoFap being the reward.

 As of now, no medical evidence backs up NoFap’s promises to its members.

-There’s a widespread belief in porn-induced erectile dysfunction, which can be a motivator for many men to abstain from watching internet porn or masturbation as a whole.
+There’s a widespread belief in porn-induced erectile dysfunction.
+This might be a motivator for many men to abstain from watching internet porn or masturbation as a whole.

 Researchers have acknowledged problems that can arise from indulging in excessive pornography.
 However, they still don’t have scientific evidence to back up whether excessive porn is a physiological cause of premature ejaculation.